AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 Occasionaly we have a few hundreds or even a couple of thousands of timer clicks between reads, which is probably due to the the OS interrupts.

-Here is the histogram which illustrates distribution of pollng cycles for 500M cycles:
+Here is the histogram which illustrates the distribution of pollng cycles timing for 500M cycles:

 .. image :: /images/FPGA-timing-hist1.png
    :height: 1350